benmvp/slides/2017/reactboston/fiber.md

 NOTES:
 - New `createPortal` method in `react-dom`
 - Give it the elements and the DOM container to actually render it
-- Rendering a special kind of component called a "portal"
+- `createPortal` returns a special kind of React element called a "portal"
 - Gross oversimplification cuz not doing any cleanup on unmount
 - Relies on `react-dom` so not portable; working on decoupling
 - Just became official API 2 weeks ago